-"And I saw another angel fly in the midst of heaven, having the everlasting gospel to preach unto them that dwell on the earth, and to every nation, and kindred, and tongue, and people, saying with a loud voice, Fear God, and give glory to him; for the hour of his judgment is come; and worship him that made heaven, and earth, and the sea, and the fountains of waters."
+"And I saw another angel fly in the midst of heaven, having the everlasting gospel to preach unto them that dwell on the earth, and to every nation, and kindred, and tongue, and people, saying with a loud voice, Fear God, and give glory to Him; for the hour of His judgment is come; and worship Him that made heaven, and earth, and the sea, and the fountains of waters."
+Rev. 14:6, 7.

-The gospel is here called the "everlasting gospel," and must necessarily be referred to the gospel of Christ.
-In connection with the preaching of that gospel, was the proclamation that the judgment hour had come.
-Not that this message was appended to the gospel, but the angel who had the everlasting gospel to preach said, "Fear God . . . for the hour of his judgment is come."
+The gospel is here called the "everlasting gospel."
+It must necessarily, therefore, be the gospel of Christ.
+But when it reaches that point in its development indicated in this scripture, it says, "Fear God; . . . for the hour of His judgment is come."

 The gospel of Jesus Christ embraces all truth relating to salvation.
-The warnings, counsel, invitations, promises, precepts, prophecies, or whatever the Lord would have the people hear, - the gospel embraces them all.
+The warnings, counsel, invitations, promises, precepts, prophecies, proclamations, or whatever the Lord would have the people hear, the gospel embraces them all.
 In the days of Noah, the gospel included repentance, faith, obedience, with the promises of grace and mercy; it also included the warning of the impending judgment.
-And the only way to escape that judgment was through the gospel.
-So here in Revelation we have the gospel with all it implies, including the message of Christ's second coming and kingdom and the judgment.
-Closely associated with this message are two others as given in Rev. 14: 8-12.
-The first is merged into these.
-Then immediately following their proclamation we have the following scene:-
+And the only way to escape that judgment was to heed the warning message which was proclaimed for one hundred and twenty years to the wicked world.

+So here in Revelation we have the gospel with all it implies, including the message of Christ's second coming and kingdom and the judgment; for note the development of the gospel message as indicated in the verses immediately following those already quoted:-